isc-projects/kea/doc/sphinx/arm/hooks.rst

 .. note::

-   For more details about installing the Kea Premium Hooks package, please read `this Knowledgebase article <https://kb.isc.org/docs/aa-01587>`__.
+   For more details about installing the Kea Subscriber Hooks, please read `this Knowledgebase article <https://kb.isc.org/docs/aa-01587>`__.

-Some hook packages are included in the base Kea sources.
+Most hook packages are now included in the base Kea sources.
 There is no need to do anything special to compile or install them, as they are covered by the usual building and installation procedures.
 Please refer to :ref:`installation` for a general overview of the installation process.

-ISC provides several additional premium hooks in the form of packages, which follow a similar installation procedure but with several additional steps.
+ISC provides several additional subscriber-only hooks in the form of packages, which follow a similar installation procedure but with several additional steps.
-For our users' convenience, the premium hooks installation procedure is described in this section.
+For our users' convenience, the subscriber hooks' installation procedure is described in this section.

 1. Download the package; detailed instructions are provided in the KB article above.
-The package will be a file with a name similar to ``kea-premium-|release|.tar.gz``.
-(The name may vary depending on the package purchased.)
+The package will be a file with a name similar to ``kea-subscriber-|release|.tar.gz``.

 2. Administrators who have the sources for the corresponding version of the open-source Kea package on their system from the initial Kea installation